rubrikinc/microsoft-365-sizing/README.md

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
 ```

 3. Authenticate and acknowledge report access permissions in the browser window/tab that appears.
-The script requires an account with `Reports.Read.All` permissions.
+This will occur twice during the script execution.

 > Note: There is a known issue with the Microsoft authentication process that may result in an error message during the initial authentication process.
 If this occurs, re-run the script and the error will no longer show.

 5. The script will run and the results will be written to a text file in the directory in which it was run.

 ```
 .\RubrikMS365Sizing.txt